 Availability of appointments - RE, should be easier to get, see commitments in service commitment document on the homepage of each practice’s website.

-Will Dr Werth be returning - Dr. JD, Dr. Werth is currently on sabbatical, returning later this year.
+Will Dr Werth be returning? - Dr. JD, Dr. Werth is currently on sabbatical, returning later this year.

 Timings of physical merger - Dr PN, currently both surgeries practising in tandem, should both decant into Queens Ave towards the end of 2021 depending on building work commencing at Colney Hatch Lane.

-How long will building works take - Dr PNwork is planned to start at the end of 2021 when the merged practice will operate from the Queens Avenue site.
+How long will building works take - Dr PN, work is planned to start at the end of 2021 when the merged practice will operate from the Queens Avenue site.
 The new building should be ready by the end of 2022.

 How will the new build be funded: Dr PN, building work is being funded privately by Rutland House Enterprises

 How many doctors will be at the new practice - Dr PN, 3 GP partners and 5 salaried GPs.